jarrid-xyz/keyper-tutorial/README.md

 👋 Welcome to the [Keyper](https://jarrid.xyz/keyper/) tutorial!

 This is a self-paced tutorial walking you through how to use [Keyper](https://jarrid.xyz/keyper/) to handle some of the most common tasks in data security and encryption such as whole file encryption or data value encryption.
-The tutorial is fully set up in [Github Codespaces](https://github.com/codespaces) and we've already installed all the required dependency for you.
+The tutorial is fully set up in [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) and we've already installed all the required dependency for you.
 That said, you can also clone the [keyper-tutorial](https://github.com/jarrid-xyz/keyper-tutorial) and run it locally.

 ## Introduction